A day in Stratford-upon-Avon with the Shakespeare Birthplace Trust

 The highlight of Shakespeare Birthplace Trust – Shakespeare’s Birthplace

 Discover Shakespeare’s Birthplace in Stratford-upon-Avon’s town centre.
 This grand Tudor home presents a living museum of Shakespeare’s childhood and a timeline of his life and work.

-As you enter, explore the Famous Beyond Words exhibition where you will be presented with informative videos, artwork and memorabilia dedicated to the playwrights greatest works and a variety of fascinating artifacts.
+As you enter, explore the Famous Beyond Words exhibition where you will be presented with informative videos, artwork and memorabilia dedicated to the playwright’s greatest works.

-Finally, you will move on to the properties beautifully landscaped gardens.
-Here, you can learn more about Shakespeare’s plays on a 9 metre interactive wallbook, immerse yourself in live performances by actors on request and become mesmerised by talks and workshops within the home on Shakespeare’s family life and his father’s glove making business.
+Finally, you will move on to the property’s beautifully landscaped gardens.
+Here, you can learn more about Shakespeare’s plays on a 9-metre interactive wall book, immerse yourself in live performances by actors on request and become mesmerised by talks and workshops within the home on Shakespeare’s family life and his father’s glove-making business.

 Shakespeare’s New Place

 Shakespeare’s New Place allows visitors to wander around the site of the playwright’s final property, where he died in 1616.

 Although the original home no longer stands, the re-established neighbouring property presents a fascinating exhibition with artwork and artefacts.
 Surprisingly, this includes a signet ring believed to have been owned by William Shakespeare himself!